-Road starts from old NH and ends on Karihama NH.
-Categorically, it is a Single Lane rural road passing on mostly Plain & Rolling terrain, having moderate intensity of commercial vehicles.
+After realignment, the road sub-project starts from old NH (Srinagar-Anantnag), crosses Sangam Khirram Road and ends at Sangam Karihama Srigufara Road.
+Categorically, it is a Single Lane rural road passing mostly through Plainshaving Rolling terrain and moderate intensity of commercial vehicles.
 After 3+600 km it is passing through rolling terrain.
 From 4+000 Km, project road follows earthen foot track.
 Apart from that, there is small link road having length 1.053 Km, take off from 1.510 Km of Main Road, move towards south direction and give connectivity to Bijbehara.
-The existing road is of single carriageway having varying width 2.5 m to 3.0 m with 08 minor junctions and existing formation width is 3.50 to 4.00 meters.
+The existing road is of single carriageway having varying width 2.5 m to 3.0 m with 08 minorjunctions and existing formation width is 3.50 to 4.00 meters.

-Project Roads also give connectivity to Hayar, Waghama, Hassain Pora Tavela villages having population more than 1000.
-CC drain required at built up locations and from 8.2 km to 10 km where road is passing through Orchard Garden.
-During heavy rain in the year 2014, the alignment is severely damaged and connectivity with villages cut off for a few weeks.
+Project Roads giveS connectivity to Hayar, Waghama, Hassain Pora Tavela villages having population more than 1000.
+CC drain required at built up locations.
+During heavy rain in the year 2014, the alignment has been severely damaged and connectivity with villages cut off for a few weeks.
 The land use along the project road is open, built-up and agricultural.
 The last few kilometres of road are not constructed and it is kutcha road passing through the apple orchids.
 Development of the project road is essential for the betterment economy of Kashmir Province.